crud27/crud27.github.io/sample_page.md

 - There are 4 features (columns) which are int64
 - There is 1 feature (column), cost_of_the_order, which is float64
 - There are 3 features (columns) that are objects; however, the feature 'rating' should be an int64 or float64, so this should be investigated further.
-- Some 'ratings' were not given, therefore, the data type is labeled an object.
+- Some 'ratings' were not given; therefore, the data type is labeled an object.
 - The ratings which were not given either have to be discarded, or the average of the rating for that cuisine or restaurant should be given.

 *Missing values in the data*